Compagnie du Kasai: Foundation

-The Congo Free State and the 14 companies agreed to form a new body, the Compagnie du Kasai (Kasai Company) with head office at Dima in the Congo and administrative headquarters in Belgium.
+The Congo Free State and the 14 companies agreed to form a new body, the Compagnie du Kasai (Kasai Company) with its head office at Dima in the Congo and administrative headquarters in Belgium.
 It would take over the facilities of the 14 companies such as buildings, boats and stocks, and all of their employees.
 The companies could keep the plantations they had created and their management, with certain restrictions.
 The purpose would be to harvest and trade plant products and ivory, as well as related commercial, industrial and agricultural operations.
 Capital of one million francs would be equally divided between the Congo Free State, which would receive half, and the 14 companies.
 The state would have representatives on the board of directors and management committee.
 The statutes of the company were published in the Official Bulletin in 1901.

-The company did not receive a concession like Abir or the Société Anversoise du Commerce au Congo (SCA), and its representatives were not commissioned to raise tax.
+The company did not receive a concession, unlike Abir or the Société Anversoise du Commerce au Congo (SCA), and its representatives were not commissioned to impose taxes.
 It could therefore only obtain rubber and other forest products by dealing with the natives.

 Early years (1901–1918)

 The company began a rubber plantation at Bena Makima in October 1904.
-In a unique arrangement, four missionaries of the order of Scheut fathers took charge of planting rubber and of gathering wild rubber in exchange for having their goods transported at no charge on the steamer from Kinshasa to Luebo.
+In a unique arrangement, four missionaries of the order of Scheut fathers took charge of planting rubber and of gathering wild rubber, in exchange for having their goods transported at no charge on the steamer from Kinshasa to Luebo.
 The missionaries ran the plantation using bonded Luba laborers, former slaves from eastern and central Kasai who had recently been liberated.

 On 5 November 1904 the post was attacked by the Kuba.
 The Europeans managed to drive off the attackers with the help of their foreign workers, and were relieved on 9 November by soldiers of the Force Publique led by De Cock and Hubin, who arrived from the east.
 An official report in 1905 found that agents of the company had undertaken armed expeditions against the local people.